stacksimplify/azure-aks-kubernetes-masterclass/23-AKS-Production-Grade-Cluster-Design/23-01-Create-AKSCluster-with-az-aks-cli/README.md

 echo $AKS_CLUSTER_MSI_PRINCIPALID
 ```

-## Step-12: Provide Access
+## Step-12: Provide Access to AKS Cluster to access VNET (Optional for us)
 - **Important Note-1:** For creating and using your own VNet, static IP address, or attached Azure disk where the resources are outside of the worker node resource group, use the PrincipalID of the cluster System Assigned Managed Identity to perform a role assignment.
 For more information on role assignment
-- **Important Note-2:** Permission grants to cluster Managed Identity used by Azure Cloud provider may take up 60 minutes to populate.
+- **Important Note-2:** Permission grants to cluster Managed Identity used by Azure Cloud provider may take up
+60 minutes to populate.
+- This is optional and not needed for us.
+This is required only when our AKS VNET and AKS Worker Nodes both are in different resource groups
+- Example: VNET is in RG1 and AKS Cluster in RG2 then we need this step.
 ```
 # Get VNET ID
 AKS_VNET_ID=$(az network vnet show --resource-group ${AKS_RESOURCE_GROUP} \